wix-incubator/bower-auto-release/README.md

 ### Register your package in bower

-you need to run the following command before pushing your project to git:
+You need to run the following command before pushing your project to git:
 ```sh
 bower register proj-name git-repo-url
 ```
  * proj-name is what ppl will use when installing your component
- * git-repo-url should be SSH clone url in format: git@github.com:wix/GIT_REPO_NAME.git
+ * git-repo-url should be SSH clone url in format: `git@github.com:wix/GIT_REPO_NAME.git`

 Once you run this command, all you have to do is push the new project to git and then CI system will publish a new version of your library to bower each time you push some new commits to that git.